GeorgeVasile04/Car-plate-detection/Documents/Model_Comparison.md

 ## 9. Conclusion

-The comparison demonstrates a clear superiority of the YOLOv8-based approach for license plate detection.
-The custom CNN, despite incorporating advanced architectural components, suffers from fundamental limitations of training from scratch on a limited dataset and using direct regression for object detection.
+The comparison demonstrates that both approaches can achieve good performance for license plate detection, though YOLOv8 still has advantages for certain use cases.
+The custom CNN with simplified architecture now offers competitive accuracy while being more memory-efficient.

 Key takeaways:
-1. **Transfer learning is crucial** for performance when working with limited datasets
+1. **Architecture simplification** can significantly improve performance through better resource utilization
+2. **Memory-efficient design** enables larger batch sizes and faster training
+3. **Early downsampling** and fewer convolutional layers reduce memory footprint substantially
-2. **Specialized architectures** designed for object detection significantly outperform general-purpose CNNs adapted for detection
+4. **Specialized architectures** like YOLO still offer advantages for multi-object detection scenarios
-3. **Multi-scale feature representation** is essential for detecting objects of varying sizes
-4. **Confidence scores** provide valuable information for filtering detections
-5. **Domain-specific design choices** make a significant difference in performance

-For license plate detection, the YOLO-based approach provides a much more reliable and accurate solution, making it the recommended choice for practical applications.
+5. **Trade-offs exist** between memory usage, speed, and detection capabilities

+For license plate detection:
+- **YOLOv8**: Better choice when detection of multiple plates is needed and computational resources are available
+- **Custom CNN**: Good alternative when memory efficiency is crucial and single plate detection is sufficient

+This comparison highlights the importance of considering resource constraints when designing and selecting models for deployment scenarios.